All concepts

 Origin

-From an essay published in Philosophy Now in 2004.
-The razor is humorously named after Isaac Newton, as it is inspired by Newtonian thought, and is called a "flaming laser sword" because it is "much sharper and more dangerous than Occam's Razor."
+Australian mathematician Mike Alder introduced this principle in his essay "Newton's Flaming Laser Sword", published in the May/June 2004 issue of Philosophy Now.
+Also known as Alder's razor, it is humorously named after Isaac Newton and called a "flaming laser sword" because it is "much sharper and more dangerous than Occam's Razor."